 The city’s top attractions can be pricy, but most also have one morning a week when it’s free to enter.
-If you sacrifice your Sunday morning lie in you can catch most of the big sights for nothing, including the Museu Nacional do Azulejo tile museum, the Museu Nacional de Arte Antiga, the Mosteiro dos Jerónimos in Belém, the Torre de Belém and the unmissable art collection of the Museu Gulbenkian.
+On the first Sunday of each month, you can catch the big sights for nothing, including the Museu Nacional do Azulejo tile museum, the Museu Nacional de Arte Antiga, the Mosteiro dos Jerónimos in Belém, the Torre de Belém and the unmissable art collection of the Museu Gulbenkian.

 Party with the locals

 Lisbon has a vibrant festival calendar with stacks of free concerts and events throughout the summer.
 The biggest and best bash is for the city’s adopted patron saint, Santo António (June 12-13), with parades and parties in most districts.
 The best of these is in the narrow streets of the Alfama, when the whole area becomes a giant open-air party filled with food stalls and dancing locals.